Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     services   cray-cps-wait-for-etcd-jb95m 0/1  Completed
     ```

-43. SSH to each worker node running CPS/DVS, and run  `dmesg -T`  to ensure that there are no recurring `“DVS: merge_one” ` messages as shown.
-These messages indicate that DVS is still detecting IP address change for one of the client nodes.
+43. SSH to each worker node running CPS/DVS, and run  `dmesg -T`  to ensure that there are no recurring `“DVS: merge_one” ` error messages as shown.
+The error messages indicate that DVS is detecting an IP address change for one of the client nodes.

     ```bash
     ncn-m001# dmesg -T | grep "DVS: merge_one"